Akhtar (magazine): History and profile

 At the beginning, Akhtar – the first non-official press medium – was published almost daily, later twice, and eventually once a week.
 The distribution of this journal extended from many cities of Iran and the Ottoman Empire to the Caucasus and South East Asia.
-It served as a mouthpiece for Iranians in diaspora and was used by the Persian embassy and the consulate in Constantinople as a newsletter.
+It served as a mouthpiece for Iranians in diaspora and was used by the Iranian embassy and the consulate in Constantinople as a newsletter.
 Alongside political daily reports it contained domestic and international news, articles on scientific and literary topics as well as reports from correspondents and letters from Iran.
 Among its notable contributors were Mirza Aqa Khan Kermani, Shaykh Ahmad Ruhi and Mirza Mehdi Tabrizi.
 According to contemporaneous Iranologist Edward Granville Browne, writing in 1888, Akhtar was "the only Persian publication worth reading".

 Even though Akhtar as a journal published in exile could report more freely, the Ottoman censors suspended it several times.
 The inspector for the publication was Bahaaddin Veled İzbudak, a Persian scholar.
 After the assassination of Iranian monarch Naser al-Din Shah Qajar in 1896, the Ottoman government permanently banned the journal.